TBTerra/spawnScan/README.md

 ### Usage
-Everything is set using the config.json file, in this you put account details, and rectangular regions to scan There are two runnable scripts, check.py, and spawn.py
+Everything is set using the config.json file, in this you put account details, and rectangular regions to scan There are three runnable scripts, tos.py, check.py, and spawn.py
+- tos.py accepts the tos on all accounts listed in config.json
-- check.py checks the config file is valid json, and estimates how long the scan will take to finish one pass
+- check.py checks the config file is valid json, and estimates how long the scan will take to finish
-- spawn.py is the main script that does all the heavy work, finding the spawns, it will refuse to run on a workload that is predicted to take more than 10minutes, as it needs to be able to do 6 passes in an hour
+- spawn.py is the main script that does all the heavy work, finding the spawns

 Also note that spawn.py overwrites its output files each run, so do back them up